 Transaction Fees: Validators earn a portion of the transaction fees paid by users for the transactions they include in the blocks.
-This is intended to provide an additional financial incentive for validators to process transactions efficiently and maintain the network's integrity.
+This provides an additional financial incentive for validators to process transactions efficiently and maintain the network's integrity.

 2. Delegators: